-- Mark head (Item 40) and casing (Item 31) before disassembly to ensure proper reassembly. - Remove nuts from head for Q RS sizes.
-Sizes H-LS remove capscrews.
-Remove head from pump For N, R and RS sizes, use jackscrew holes in head, if needed.
+- Mark head (Item 40) and casing (Item 31) before disassembly to ensure proper reassembly. - Remove nuts from head for Q, QS, N and RS sizes.
+Sizes HL, KK and LS remove capscrews.
+Remove head from pump For N and R sizes; use jackscrew holes in head, if needed.
 Proper size and length of jackscrews for pump size are shown in "Figure 6" on page 6.
 The use of a hoist to support head will facilitate its removal.
-A lifting eye threaded into the uppermost jackscrew hole will provide adequate connection for hoisting head.
+A lifting hook will provide adequate connection for hoisting head.
 If a hoist is not available, cribbing or blocking can be used to support head.
 This will eliminate having to lift head into position when reassembling pump.